neuralize-ai/runlocal_hub/README.md

 You'll need an API key to use the RunLocal API.
 You can generate one in the RunLocal web interface:

 1. Log in to RunLocal
-2. Go to your user settings
+2. Go to your user settings (avatar dropdown)
 3. Navigate to the "API Keys" section
 4. Click "Create New API Key"
 5. Save your API key in a secure location